treste91/Great-Place-to-Work-Lists/docs/backend/db_entries.rst

 Companies
 ^^^^^^^^^

-The view presenting the available companies.
+This view enables the editing of the available companies.

 .. image:: db_entries_edit_company.png
    :scale: 50 %